seansmith39/H6060-Experiment-Resources/.github/actions/sca/eclipse-steady/cli/README.md

-# SCA Eclipse Steady Action
+# SCA Eclipse Steady CLI Action

 ## Description

-An action to configure and run an [Eclipse Steady](https://projects.eclipse.org/projects/technology.steady) SCA scan.
+An action to configure and run an [Eclipse Steady](https://projects.eclipse.org/projects/technology.steady) SCA CLI scan.

 JSON result is uploaded as a build artifact.